 In fact, constantly checking the web every minute just to score a deal is no longer necessary.
 Thanks to travel search engines or online travel agencies (OTA)!

-Therefore, this article will narrow down the choices to a few recommended sites so you have an idea where to begin once you are ready to take the plunge.
+Therefore, this article will narrow down the choices to a few recommended sites so you have an idea of where to begin once you are ready to take the plunge.

-These online travel agencies, time and time again, have consistently yielded cheap airfare.
 They are dependable, have robust customer service policies, and most offer flexibility when plans need to be altered because of unforeseen circumstances.

 While it can be an impossible feat to try to snag the best airfare deal all the time, the OTAs I feature in this article can increase the likelihood that you get your hands on that wallet-friendly plane ticket.